-- Multisig: - No need to reconstruct the key, keep the random shares apart. - Or simply generate multiple keys instead of one. - To authorize a transaction, all devices (or t of them) need to sign. - Threshold signatures: - A signing key is divided among several parties such that any t subset of them can jointly produce a signature. - Produce a single signature instead of many. - More efficient, signature verification algorithm will be executed once. - There is an increasing interest of threshold signatures these days across a large number of cryptocurrency systems. - Among them, the BLS scheme is a popular one (check https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html ).
+- Multisig: - No need to reconstruct the key, keep the random shares apart. - Or simply generate multiple keys instead of one. - To authorize a transaction, all devices (or t of them) need to sign. - If collective signing is used, one signature will be produced. - Threshold signatures: - A signing key is divided among several parties such that any t subset of them can jointly produce a signature. - Produce a single signature instead of many. - More efficient, signature verification algorithm will be executed once. - There is an increasing interest of threshold signatures these days across a large number of cryptocurrency systems. - Among them, the BLS scheme is a popular one (check https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html).